The House of Special Purpose (Fargo): Plot

-Emmit (Ewan McGregor) is sent a sex taped filmed by Ray (McGregor) and Nikki (Mary Elizabeth Winstead), where Ray posed as Emmit.
+Emmit (Ewan McGregor) is sent a sex tape filmed by Ray (McGregor) and Nikki (Mary Elizabeth Winstead), where Ray posed as Emmit.
 They demand $100,000 or they will show it to Stella (Linda Kash).
 However, Stella sees the tape first and is disgusted by its content.
 When Emmit arrives home, Stella has taken their children and her mother, and they leave the house.

-At Stussy Lots, Sy (Michael Stuhlbarg) finds Varga (David Thewlis) at his office, mad at Sy for talking with the police earlier.
-He urinates on Sy's coffee mug and has Yuri (Goran Bogdan) force Sy to drink entirely from the mug, despite Sy's claim that the conversation had nothing to do with Varga.
+At Stussy Lots, Sy (Michael Stuhlbarg) finds Varga (David Thewlis) at his office, angry at Sy for talking to the police earlier.
+He urinates in Sy's coffee mug and has Yuri (Goran Bogdan) force Sy to drink it, despite Sy's claim that the conversation had nothing to do with Varga.
 Having lost his office and with Emmit not answering his calls, Sy meets with Ruby Goldfarb (Mary McDonnell), a wealthy widow interested in buying Stussy Lots.
 The meeting is interrupted when Emmit calls Sy back, so he visits him at his house.
-Emmit blames Sy for failing to handle Ray, revealing the sex tape.
-Sy tells him he will handle it.
+Emmit tells Sy of the sex tape and blames him for failing to handle the situation with Ray.
+He then gives Sy free rein to use whatever means necessary to stop Ray and Nikki.

 After accepting Ray's marriage proposal, Nikki goes shopping for a wedding dress.
 She is contacted by Sy, who reprimands her for the tape, telling her that the demands are now worthless as the family watched it.
 Instead, she now demands $200,000 to tell Stella the truth.
 Sy arranges a meeting at a lot.
-Ray is questioned by Gloria (Carrie Coon) and Winnie (Olivia Sandoval), as they found more coincidences in Ennis' murder relating to Maurice and his connection to Emmit.
-Ray denies the claims and is released, as Chief Moe Dammik (Shea Whigham) forces Gloria to let him go.
+Ray is questioned by Gloria (Carrie Coon) and Winnie (Olivia Sandoval), as they have found more coincidences in Ennis' murder relating to Maurice and his connection to Emmit.
+Ray denies the claims and is released, as Chief Moe Dammik (Shea Whigham) forces Gloria to let him go due to a lack of evidence.

 Emmit meets with Varga, who says that Sy can't be trusted and may even be working with Ray.
-To complicate matters, Emmit is visited in his office by IRS agent Larue Dollard (Hamish Linklater), who was sent to audit him based on the $10,000 that Ray took from his safe deposit box.
+To complicate matters, Emmit is visited in his office by IRS agent Larue Dollard (Hamish Linklater), who was sent to audit him based on the $10,000 that Ray took from his account.
 After he leaves, Varga suggests to Emmit that he could take care of the problem by giving IRS fake books.
-Sy meets with Nikki, offering her $40,000 so she and Ray leave the state, but Nikki wants the $200,000 and the stamp.
-The meeting is interrupted when Yuri arrives with his henchman, Meemo.
-Yuri and Meemo then brutally attack Nikki and leave.
-A traumatized Sy then leaves.
-Nikki is forced to drive home with her injuries, where Ray finds her in the bathtub.
+Sy meets with Nikki, offering her $40,000 so she and Ray leave the state, but Nikki demands the $200,000 and the stamp.
+The meeting is interrupted by the arrival of Yuri and Meemo, who reproach Sy for trying to go behind Varga's back.
+The two proceed to brutally attack Nikki as a horrified Sy looks on.
+Yuri and Meemo then leave, followed shortly by Sy.
+Nikki is forced to drive home with her injuries, where Ray finds her collapsed in the bathtub.